 In accordance with the Accreditation Council for Pharmacy Education (ACPE) Criteria for Quality and Interpretive Guidelines, The University of Connecticut School of Pharmacy requires that faculty disclose any relationship that the faculty may have with commercial entities whose products or services may be mentioned in the activity.

-Dr. Victoria Lambert, PharmD, CACP has no actual or potential conflicts of interest associated with this presentation.
+Dr. Victoria Lambert and Dr. Jannki Shah have no actual or potential conflicts of interest associated with this presentation.

 Click on the registration link to register for this activity.
 The cost is $15.00 for this activity, $120 for all 13 activities if bundled.

 The University of Connecticut, School of Pharmacy, is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 1 contact hour (0.1 CEU) will be awarded to pharmacists who successfully submit the assessment with a score of 70% and complete the evaluation.
-(ACPE #0009-0000-15-084-H01-P) Statements of credit will be uploaded to CPE Monitor within 72 hours of the completion of the evaluation and passing the quiz.
+(ACPE #0009-0000-19-028-H01-P).
+Credit will be uploaded to CPE Monitor within 72 hours of the completion of the evaluation and passing the quiz.